Who are the Gents?

 The Gentlemen of the College were founded in the spring of 1990 at the College of William and Mary by several students who held a common passion for barbershop music.
 While the original group only focused on barbershop quartet singing, its current repertoire includes everything from motown to alternative rock to pop.
-Throughout their musical evolution, the Gentlemen have maintained tight vocal harmonies and blending in the tradition of older glee club groups.
-As the oldest tenor/bass a cappella group at the College, the Gentlemen sing with an emphasis on a complete show including humorous skits and a dynamic stage presence.
-The group is known for their distinctive stage uniforms of blue blazers and silly ties.

 During the school year, the Gentlemen sing for a variety of philanthropic events and celebrations.
 In addition to their concerts and gigs, the Gentlemen take annual tours each Spring.
 Tours have taken the group overseas to the Bahamas, Hawaii, Costa Rica, Puerto Rico, as well as all over the continental United States.
-This past Spring, the Gents took their first tour since the COVID-19 Pandemic to Charleston, SC.